allen-tran/minted/README.md

-# Minted! - `console.log()` Removal 🚮
+# `console.log()` Removal Node Module 🚮
-Minted is a command line tool that detects console logs and removes them for you!
+Minted is a node module that operates in the command line.
+It detects console logs in your project files and removes them for you!
 This will make sure they never end up in your diff again.
 Click [here](https://www.npmjs.com/package/minted) to see it on npm 📦

 ![ezgif com-gif-maker (1) (1)](https://user-images.githubusercontent.com/63386979/170893319-7513228f-6eef-42b4-9ece-0ff4068be701.jpg)